Don't miss out

 Virgin Atlantic has rapidly accelerated its SAF initiatives.
 At Virgin Atlantic’s hub at London Heathrow, Neste has already supplied 2,000 metric tonnes of neat SAF through their partners at ExxonMobil.
 In the U.S., Virgin Atlantic secured an offtake agreement with Gevo, which is equivalent to 216,000 tons over seven years.
 This SAF will be supplied in California in partnership with Virgin Atlantic’s joint venture partner, Delta Air Lines.

 Virgin Atlantic is keen to progress the transition to more sustainable approaches.
 To achieve this, it has also signed a memorandum of understanding with Air Company, an innovative U.S. start-up working to produce SAF from renewable electricity.
-Virgin Atlantic is continuing to develop SAF initiatives across its network and has also been selected by the U.K. government to operate the world’s first 100% SAF transatlantic flight in 2023.
+Virgin Atlantic is continuing to develop SAF initiatives across its network and was also selected by the U.K. government to operate the world’s first 100% SAF transatlantic flight in November 2023.

 Talk to an expert today